 Confession of Faith

 The Bible is our written authority.
 As Anabaptists, we believe that authoritative interpretation of the Bible is the result of corporate reflection under the guidance of the Holy Spirit.
-This confession is the result of such a process and not only describes how the Mennonite Brethren Church in Canada and the United States interprets the Bible for our context but is also an authoritative guide for biblical interpretation, theological identity, and ethical practice.
+This confession is the result of such a process and not only describes how the US Mennonite Brethren Church interprets the Bible for our context, but is also an authoritative guide for biblical interpretation, theological identity and ethical practice.

 The reader should be alert to the following literary conventions adopted for this confession.
 Scripture references are listed at the conclusion of each article.
-These references are not meant to be exhaustive nor do they serve primarily as proof-texts for the articles.
-Pronouns referring to God are uniformly upper case top remind the reader that the use of the masculine pronoun is a convention of human language.
-God is neither male nor female; human male and female, are created in the image of God.
-A more complete commentary and pastoral application of this confession is available from Kindred Productions.
-A liturgical version of this confession, Confessing Together, is also commended for use in congregational worship.
+These references are not meant to be exhaustive nor do they serve primarily as proof‐texts for the articles.
+Pronouns referring to God are uniformly upper case to remind the reader that the use of the masculine pronoun is a convention of human language.
+God is neither male nor female; human male and female are created in the image of God.
+A more complete commentary and pastoral application of the Confession is available from Kindred Productions.
+A liturgical version of the Confession, Confessing Together, is also commended for use in congregational worship.

 Article 1: God

 We believe in the one, true, living God, Creator of heaven and earth.
 God is almighty in power, perfect in wisdom, righteous in judgment, overflowing in steadfast love.
 God is the Sovereign who rules over all things visible and invisible, the Shepherd who rescues the lost and helpless.
 God is a refuge and fortress for those in need.
 God is a consuming fire, perfect in holiness, yet slow to anger and abounding in tender mercy.
 God comforts like a loving mother, trains and disciplines like a caring father, and persists in covenant love like a faithful husband.
 We confess God as eternal Father, Son, and Holy Spirit.

 God the Father